isomerpages/bca-strata/_resources/FAQs/Applications under Part VA of the LTSA.md

 <p>Under the Land Titles (Strata) Act, a minority owner may lodge an objection
 to the en-bloc sale within 21 days of the Notice of Proposed Application to the Strata Titles Boards served on him/her by the authorised representatives of the Sales Committee.
-5 copies of the Forms 24 or 25 and supporting documents should be filed to the Board.</p>
+Six (6) copies of the Forms 24 or 25 and supporting documents should be filed to the Board.</p>
 <p>Forms 24 and 25 can be downloaded under&nbsp;<a href="/resources/forms/" rel="noopener noreferrer nofollow" target="_blank">Forms</a>.</p>
 <p><strong>Q8: When is the deadline for filing of objections?</strong>
 </p>